 Germany and the Seychelles

-In the context of the international climate initiative the German Federal Ministry of the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), supports the Seychelles in a regional project.
-More backround information about this can be found here: International Climate Initiative
+In the context of the international climate initiative the German Federal Ministry of the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), supports the Seychelles in seven regional projects.
+More background information about this can be found here: International Climate Initiative and here.

 There is no double taxation agreement between the Seychelles and Germany.

 German interests in Seychelles are represented by an honorary consul in Victoria Honorary Consul Seychelles